okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Custom application username formats that allow the word "source" is GA in Production

-Custom application username formats that are set by the [Apps API](/docs/reference/api/apps/) can now include the word "source". <!--OKTA-443207-->
+Custom application username formats that are set by the [Apps API](/docs/reference/api/apps/) can now include the word "source." <!--OKTA-443207-->

 #### Custom Domains with Okta-Managed Certificates is GA in Production